How to figure out what is wrong with your telescope when the

 should be very easily visible in the star test, and the effect on

-For many decades it has been a common practice by some to leave mirrors
+it has been a common practice by some to leave mirrors made from Pyrex, Supremax, and higher expansion glasses

 undercorrected to help

-compensate for this, but that results in an inaccurate mirror when it
+compensate for this, but that results in an inaccurate mirror when the

 gets close to equilibrium.
 These mirrors are then

-undercorrected when optimal observing conditions are experienced, and
+undercorrected except when very specific observing conditions are experienced, and

 will only perform optimally when cooling conditions exactly match the

-amount of undercorrection that is figured in, which will be quite rare.
+amount of undercorrection that is figured in, which will be quite a

 It